Have you ever painted a Jean Jacket?! It's fun and also somewhat of a challenge...…

 There may be other polishes that also work, but these are great. (and who knows if the car headlights will need some someday).
 Inspect your piece and backtrack if you find scratches.
 Use some muscle to be thorough with wet-sanding.
 Rinse in between grits (keep a bowl of slightly soapy water handy) When it looks good, use a car wax or the Novus #1 to shine the piece.

 To be able to hang your pendant you will need some sort of way to hold the chain or cord.
-Bails are available that can be glued or attached with a hole.
+Bails are available that can be glued or attached with a small hole.
 I decided that a drilled hole would be simple and strong.

 My Dremel is mounted in a Workstation to allow drill press type work.
 It is a super handy addition to the already great tool.